guckstift/poet/README.md

 # poet
-This program creates a random text composed of some paragraphs of sentences written in a randomly created fantasy language.
+This program creates a random text that is composed of some paragraphs of sentences written in a randomly created fantasy language.

 ## Woapbomif opikicxazunee